6.10 Current debates and reforms

 The major current debates that are taking place in the public sphere regarding the above-mentioned topics concern the implementation of the National Youth Strategy 2017-2022, the validation of non-formal learning and the development of youth work in Cyprus as well as the reform regarding the Special Education in Cyprus.

-In addition, the Ministry of Education, Culture, Sport and Youth each year discusses several initiatives and programmes to enhance formal education (curriculum, evaluation, enhancement of special education and education of vulnerable groups, etc.).
-The latest educational reform for upgrading the curriculum of several subjects as well as the school timetable of primary and secondary education is still under progress and evaluation.
+The Ministry of Education, Culture, Sport and Youth each year discusses several initiatives and programmes to enhance formal education (curriculum, evaluation, enhancement of special education and education of vulnerable groups, etc.).
+The latest educational reform for upgrading the curriculum of several subjects as well as the school timetable of primary and secondary education is under ongoing progress and evaluation.
 However, there are still a lot of sectors and policies to be further developed and discussed especially in relation to recognition of non-formal learning.